 Arm pain can occur due to a variety of causes.
 The most common causes are injury or overuse.
 Depending on the cause, the pain may start suddenly and go away, or it may increase gradually.

 The symptoms that can accompany arm pain will depend on the cause.
 They may include:

 Causes of arm pain and the accompanying symptoms can range from mild to severe.
 Possible causes of arm pain include:

 Pinched nerves happen when a nerve has too much pressure on it due to surrounding:

 Other symptoms can include:

 - muscle weakness

-Sprains are stretching or tearing of the ligaments or tendons, and they’re common injuries.
+Sprains are stretching or tearing of the ligaments or tendons.
+They’re common injuries.
 You can take care of a mild sprain at home, but more severe strains may require surgery.
-Common symptoms can include swelling, bruising, and limited joint mobility.
+Common symptoms can include swelling, bruising, limited joint mobility, and an unstable joint.